-Hip Hop is more than just a type of dance; it is a culture.
-Hip hop was born out of the desire to unite outcast youth while projecting peace, love, and fun.
-It was also intended to speak out against violence and stood for social and economic justice, since many kids who started dancing hip hop used it to rise above their individual circumstances.
+Hip hop was created to speak out against violence and stood for social and economic justice, since many kids who started dancing hip hop used it to rise above their individual circumstances.

-At the Miami Dance Project, the values of hip hop merge within our own to create a space for our young generation to come together and express themselves through their individual journeys.
+At Miami Dance Project, the values of hip hop merge within our own to create a space for our young generation to come together and express themselves through their individual journeys.
 Through hip hop, our students have the chance to create a poetic movement much like hip hop has done for many other groups in the past 4 decades.
-As the best hip-hop dance studio in Miami, we find it very important to unleash the playful, proud, and courageous feelings in all of our dancers, whatever their backgrounds or circumstances may be, and teach them to control those emotions through dance.
+We find it very important to unleash the playful, proud, and courageous feelings in all of our dancers, whatever their backgrounds or circumstances may be, and teach them to control those emotions through dance.